neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 	        label: 'Quote'
 	        inlineEditable: TRUE

-The TypoScript for the content element is the same as for a non-inline-editable content element::
+The Fusion for the content element is the same as for a non-inline-editable content element::

 	prototype(Acme.Demo:Quote) < prototype(Neos.Neos:Content) {